ibm-cloud-docs/overview/platform-cli-api.md

 {{site.data.keyword.attribute-definition-list}}

-# Service availability in the {{site.data.keyword.Bluemix_notm}} console, APIs, SDKs, CLIs, and Terraform
+# IBM Cloud service availability in console, APIs, SDKs, CLIs, and Terraform
 {: #platform-svc-cli-api}

+Access IBM Cloud services through the console, APIs, SDKs, CLIs, and Terraform with support for Java, Node, Python, and Go programming languages.
+{: shortdesc}

 {{site.data.keyword.cloud}} is composed of multiple services that are available in various interfaces for a consistent cloud experience.
-{: shortdesc}

 Services that are available in the {{site.data.keyword.cloud_notm}} console are also available through APIs, SDKs, CLIs, and Terraform at their [general availability (GA)](#x2117947){: term} release.
 SDKs are, at a minimum, available in the Java, Node, Python, and Go programming languages.